-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
+The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material and will regularly check and review the effectiveness of these systems.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The DFE's filtering and monitoring standards will be used to review ensure compliance is met.

-Further information regarding the school's approach to online safety can be found in the Online Safety Policy.
+Further information regarding the school's approach to online safety can be found in the school's own processes.